jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Let's get dynamic

-This all works fine but it's not very handy.
-If the content creator wants to use some different tables that contain 4 or 7 columns, you'll have to rewrite the whole thing again and again, not very DRY.
+This is all fine, but it's not very handy.
+If the content creator wants to use a different table size, you'll have to rewrite the whole thing again and again, not very DRY.

-We'll start by introducing a new variable `width` which we will use to save the actual size of the table.
+We'll start by introducing a new variable `width`, which we will use to save the actual size of the table.

 ```twig{1,9,10,14}
 {% set width = 1 %}